Clarence Dickinson: Career

 In 1901 he returned to the United States, throwing himself into professional music in the Chicago area.
 For the first year he was the choir director at the McVicker's Theater in Chicago.
 The next year he was director of music at Evanston's First Methodist Church.
 Six months later he was again appointed organist-choirmaster at St. James Episcopal Church in Chicago.
 At the same time he was also offered the post of conductor of the Musical Club at Columbia Conservatory in Aurora, Illinois, taught in Dubuque Iowa, and taught at the Cosmopolitan School that he directed in Chicago.
 It required criss-crossing Illinois nearly daily by train.
 There were further engagements the English Opera Company, the Sunday Evening Club chorus, and the Temple Kehilath Anshe Mayriv.

-In 1904 he married Helen Adell Snyder after a five year engagement.
+In 1904 he married Helen Adell Snyder after a five-year engagement.
 They honeymooned in Europe, touring Cadiz, Tangier, and Cordova, and on this trip they began collecting folk songs together.

 Dickinson started the Musical Art Society of Chicago in 1906, which brought together Chicago's best singers on a volunteer basis to present choral concerts in Chicago.
 Many of these singers commuted to New York, and spread the word of Dickinson's successes.
-This led to him accepting an invitation to succeed Archer Gibson as organist and choirmaster at Brick Presbytarian Church in New York, a post which he held for 50 years.
+This led to him accepting an invitation to succeed Archer Gibson as organist and choirmaster at Brick Presbyterian Church in New York, a post which he held for 50 years.

 He joined the faculty of Union Theological Seminary in 1912, where he remained until his retirement in 1945; he founded the institution's School for Sacred Music there in 1928.
 This school offered the first graduate degrees in sacred music in the United States.

 He suffered a heart attack in 1955.
 His wife Helen died in 1957.
-He remarried in 1963 to Lois Stice at Brick Presbytarian.
+He remarried in 1963 to Lois Stice at Brick Presbyterian.

 He played regularly at the World's Fairs, starting with Chicago in 1893 through Montreal's in 1967.

 He and his first wife co-wrote a large amount of sacred music, as well as a general-audience music appreciation book titled Excursions in Musical History.
-While he composed large-scale pieces, including at least one organ symphony, he was better known as an arranger and pedagogue; his 1922 publication Technique and Art of Organ Playing was a standard reference work which went through several editions in his lifetime, and he edited a general-use hymnal for the Presbyterian Church in the United States of America in 1933.
+While he composed large-scale pieces, including at least one organ symphony, he was better known as an arranger and pedagogue; his 1922 publication The Technique and Art of Organ Playing is a standard reference work which went through several editions in his lifetime, and he edited a general-use hymnal for the Presbyterian Church in the United States of America in 1933.
 Late in life he and his wife collaborated on an edition of anthems written by early Moravian settlers in the United States.